 Addition with Regrouping

-- Step 1: Start with ones place digits → 6 + 5 = 11.
+- Step 1: Start with the digits in ones column → 6 + 5 = 11.
 Here the sum is 11.
-The tens place digit of the sum (i.e., 1) will be carried to the tens place.
+The tens place digit of the sum (i.e., 1) will be carried over to the tens place.

 Below, the regrouping operation is shown for 355 + 466.